 Consumer Unit Upgrades

 Nearly all new domestic electrical work will require RCD protection to comply with the current regulations.
 Many older consumer units (commonly known as fuse boxes) won't have RCDs, and so will need upgrading (ie replacing) before any work is carried out.
 RCDs are potentially life saving devices, so having them installed properly and in correct working order is crucial.
-The best way of complying with the current regulations when having new electrical work done is with a consumer unit upgrade.
+The best way of complying with the current regulations when having new electrical work done is to renew the consumer unit.

 Older Types Of Consumer Unit

 If your fuse box looks like this, chances are there is no RCD protection to your property, and is an indication of the age of the electrics is your home.
 By itself, this does not imply the electrics are not safe.
 However, it would imply that a greatly improved safety factor would be achieved by simply changing to a new, metal, RCD protected consumer unit.

 There are 2 main types of consumer unit available - Dual Split RCD consumer unit, and Individual RCBO consumer unit.
 Until recently, there has been a significant price difference between these two types of consumer unit, the Individual RCBO consumer unit being quite a lot more expensive to buy.
 The price difference led many to go with the cheaper option.
-However, lately the cost difference has become a lot less, so which do you choose?
+However, lately the cost difference has become a lot less, so we now only install the Individual RCBO consumer units.

 Dual Split RCD Type